Wentao-Gao/Drought_prediction_benchmark/README.md

 - **Feature Selection**: Utilizes techniques such as Granger causality and PCMCI for causal discovery.
 - **Foundation Model Exploration**: Investigates in-context learning and reinforcement learning-based approaches.

+### Feature engineering
+To improve the model efficiency and improve its performance in spei prediction.

+We tried some methods, one is granger causality and the other one is PCMCI. we find out that using granger causality, we only deleted very few features
+(1-3), But using PCMCI, we can almost delete half of the features, and reach almost same results as all features.

+But if we want to make a better performance, it seems that this feature selection is not enough for drought prediction.

 ## Data
 The dataset consists of meteorological and climate-related variables used for drought prediction.
 The main data sources are: